How to restring an acoustic guitar

 1. Slacken off and cut the old strings

-Our Yamaha acoustic is long overdue some new strings, so this guitar will be the subject of this tutorial.
+My Yamaha acoustic is long overdue some new strings, so this guitar will be the subject of this tutorial.
 To begin with, slacken off the old strings using the machine heads.
-You can speed up this process with a manual string winder or even a motorised one if you’re really impatient.
+You can speed up this process with a manual string winder or even a motorized one if you’re really impatient.
 Once they’re loose you can cut the strings with a pair of quality wire cutters – scissors will not hack it, unless you’re happy to blunt them.

 2. Remove the string pins

 Most string winders also feature a tool for string pin removal built in.
 Pull each string pin out to release the string ball ends from the bridge.
 Be sure to observe the small groove in each string pin – that’s for each string to sit in and therefore must be installed the right way round when you’re fitting your new strings; the groove should point towards the neck of the guitar.
-We suggest storing your string pins somewhere safe – like a bowl or coffee cup – until you need them.
+I suggest storing your string pins somewhere safe – like a bowl or coffee cup – until you need them.

 3. Remove string remnants from machine heads